The Pulse of K-Entertainment

 Solo Leveling live-action is now a production story, not a casting rumor

-Byeon Woo Seok gave the clearest public update yet when he told fans via Weverse that he is filming Solo Leveling this month, a detail later highlighted by ScreenRant's report on the message.
+Byeon Woo Seok gave the clearest public update yet when he told fans via Weverse that he is filming Solo Leveling this month, as reported by ScreenRant after the message spread through the fandom.
 Outlook Respawn separately reported the same production turn and framed May 2026 as the moment the project finally enters active filming.
 That shift is the whole point.
 We already knew Netflix wanted the adaptation.
 What we did not have was a cast-facing signal that cameras were actually close to rolling.
 For an IP this effects-heavy, that matters more than another recycled casting roundup.
 It means the live-action is now moving into the expensive part, where scheduling, VFX planning, and on-set execution start deciding whether one of Korea's biggest crossover properties can survive contact with reality.

 Byeon Woo Seok at the Prada Days of Summer pop-up store photocall in June 2025